AIALab-TeamAI/Supervised_Learning/README.md

 ## _FRAMEWORK for DEEP LEARNING_

-- There are many framework used for developming DL such as [Tensorflow](https://www.tensorflow.org/tutorials/quickstart/beginner), [Pytorch](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html), [Caffe](https://recodeminds.com/blog/a-beginners-guide-to-caffe-for-deep-learning/), [ONNX](https://onnx.ai/),Keras, etc.
+- There are many frameworks used for developming DL such as [Tensorflow](https://www.tensorflow.org/tutorials/quickstart/beginner), [Pytorch](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html), [Caffe](https://recodeminds.com/blog/a-beginners-guide-to-caffe-for-deep-learning/), [ONNX](https://onnx.ai/),Keras, etc.
 - TensorFlow and Pytorch are well-know in Deep Leaning model.
 - TensorFlow for academia.
 - Pytorch for developming applicatioon.